 By her firm arm protected!

-To Egypt’s King elected,
+When Egypt’s King was elected,

-Raise we our festive songs!
+Raise our festive songs!

 Hither advance, oh glorious band,